Tasty Low Carb or Keto

 The secret is TASTE – if your low-carb or Keto (if you prefer) meals are not tasty you will abandon the lifestyle, and lose the benefits.
 In fact, if you try to improve taste by increasing your carbs and continue with a high protein high fat food regimen, you will gain weight!

-We support each other, we enjoy cooking together, we adapt our favorite recipes, and we have mastered the art of using low carb ingredients without sacrificing great taste.
+We support each other, we enjoy cooking together.
+Joanie, our family chef, adapts our favorite recipes.
+She creates new and unique recipes using low carb ingredients without sacrificing great taste.
+I handle the photography and posts.

 We are not dietitians or doctors.
 Joanie and I are just foodies like you who have made a commitment to enjoy a TASTY LOW CARB lifestyle and offer this blog to share our recipes and our experience.